-- To provide information and support for Cushing’s Disease and Cushing’s Syndrome patients and their families;
+- To provide information and support for Cushing’s Disease and Cushing’s Syndrome patients and their families

-- To increase awareness in the medical community and the general public about Cushing’s Disease and Cushing’s Syndrome;
+- To increase awareness in the medical community and the general public about Cushing’s Disease and Cushing’s Syndrome

-- To be a resource for information and support to health care professionals;
+- To be a resource for information and support to health care professionals

 Cushing’s syndrome and Cushing’s disease are caused by the excess production of the steroid hormone, cortisol.
 These relatively rare disorders can be physically and emotionally devastating to the patient.
 Most patients endure years of symptoms prior to obtaining a diagnosis and recovery often requires a substantial period of time.
 Patients can gain insight and support through conversations with other patients.
 Two major objectives of the CSRF are to put patients in contact with other patients and to facilitate the sharing of information between members.
 These are partially accomplished through the CSRF newsletter and the CSRF website.
-The CSRF responds daily to many inquiries and many members have found the CSRF on the Internet.

 Our newsletter includes: